1. What is docetaxel?

 Skin reactions

-You may develop a rash anywhere on your body or your skin might discolour.
-This could be red and itchy or you may feel flushed.
-Your doctor might prescribe medicine to help.
+You may develop a rash anywhere on your body or your skin might change colour.
+It could be red and itchy or you may feel flushed.
+Your treatment team might prescribe medicine to help.

-If you have skin reactions, mention this to your treatment team when you see them next so they can monitor your symptoms.
+If you have skin reactions, mention this to your treatment team so they can monitor the symptoms.

 Nail reactions